-Trinidad and Tobago is a twin island nation located within the Caribbean region.
-There are two main islands, which is divided into nine regions.
+Trinidad and Tobago is a two-island nation located in the Caribbean.
+There are two main islands, which are divided into nine regions.
 You can explore these nine regions when you travel to Trinidad and Tobago.
 The country is located outside of the hurricane belt.
 It was Christopher Columbus who discovered the island during the 15th century.
 Trinidad and Tobago changed hands among various colonizers including the Spaniards, French, Dutch and British.
 Trinidad and Tobago gained independence in 1962.

 Trinidad and Tobago is the third richest country in the Americas (in terms of GDP), following only the USA and Canada.
 It is also the most biodiverse nation in the Caribbean region due to the wide range of flora and fauna species.

 The geographical terrain of Trinidad and Tobago is a combination of plains and mountains.
 Meanwhile, the climate is mostly tropical with two types of seasons: wet and dry.
-The annual average temperature is at 39 degree Celsius.
+The annual average temperature is 39 degrees Celsius.

 In terms of economy, Trinidad and Tobago is listed as one of the 70 highest-income countries in the world.
 The petroleum industry has fueled the economy of the country.
 In fact, it is the leading producer of oil and gas in the Caribbean.

 Currency: Trinidad and Tobago Dollar